PierreSenellart/provsql/doc/TODO/case-studies.md

   high-confidence filter, showing that inserted rows inherit source provenance rather than fresh tokens.

-### Future case study (CS7), blocked on upstream features
+### Future case study (UDFs / aggregate joins / `choose`)

-A new case study to be written once the corresponding ProvSQL features land.
+A new case study to be written.
+(The CS7 slot is now taken by *Peer-Review Assignment and Knowledge Compilation*, so this would be CS8.)
 Targets:

-- **UDFs**: provenance propagation through user-defined functions.
+- **UDFs**: provenance propagation through user-defined functions (blocked: not yet supported).
-- **Joining on an aggregate value**: each row joined with the per-group aggregate it belongs to, provenance correctly tracked through the aggregate.
+- **Joining on an aggregate value**: each row joined with the per-group aggregate it belongs to, provenance correctly tracked through the aggregate (blocked: not yet supported).
 - **`choose` for UDF uncertainty**: when a UDF returns one of several candidate outputs, `choose` models the alternatives as mutually exclusive in the provenance circuit (analogous to `repair_key`'s role in CS5, but for derived rather than ingested data).
+The `choose` aggregate itself has shipped; the case study is still unwritten.

 ## Priorities